Skip to main content

 Prof. Koenraad van Renterghem

 Prof. Koenraad van Renterghem is a highly trained and experienced urologist with expertise in several areas including general urology, andrology, impotence, urological prosthetic surgery.
 He is a member of several professional organizations, including the Belgian Urology Association, the European Association of Urology, and the European Society of Sexual Medicine.
+He is also board member of ESGURS (European Society of Genito Urinary Reconstructive Surgeons).
 He is also a Fellow of the European Board of Urology, a member of the Urology Approval Board, and a full member of the EORTC.
-In addition to his clinical work, Prof. Koenraad van Renterghem is also a professor at Hasselt University and has conducted research in the fields of prostate pathologies and erectile dysfunction.
+In addition to his clinical work, Prof. Koenraad van Renterghem is consultant urologist in Leuven University Hospitals and also a professor at Hasselt University and has conducted research in the fields of prostate pathologies and erectile dysfunction.

 Read More